 Science On a Sphere

-Imagine walking into a brand new exhibit gallery at Science Central and seeing a six-foot diameter sphere of the Earth.
+Imagine walking into an exhibit gallery at Science Central and seeing a six-foot diameter sphere of the Earth.
 The sphere appears to be floating in mid-air, and even rotating on its axis!

 You can see oceans and continents in their actual colors, just as our planet appears from outer space.
 Tropical rain forests along the equator are dark green, mid-latitude deserts are light tan, and deep ocean waters are a dark blue.